 - Goal Setting: Most traditional martial arts programs have a belted system.
 Each belt is a new goal, and along with it comes a new set of criteria that must be accomplished for that goal achievement.
 When we get into the habit of achieving those belt goals, it translates to other goals in life.
 It becomes a blueprint.

-Martial arts is a physical expression of ‘practice makes perfect’.
-In class students may execute a single movement or series of related movements, hundreds of times.
+Martial art is a physical expression of ‘practice makes perfect’.
+In class, students may execute a single movement or series of related movements, hundreds of times.
 This teaches students that progress always happens during small improvements through endless repetition.

-There’s no doubt that training martial arts has a tremendous effect on your life.
+There’s no doubt that training martial arts have a tremendous effect on your life.
 The changes may not be instantaneous, but if you accept the mental, physical, and emotional challenges and stick around long enough, you’ll meet a new you.
-So tell me, when will you start training martial arts?